Doctoral School of Environmental System Sciences

 Download: Dean of Studies Guidelines on drafting a cumulative dissertation

-Step 8: Nominating supervisors.
+Step 8: Nominating reviewers

 In accordance with the curriculum, the thesis supervisor is also the thesis examiner.
 You therefore have the right to nominate at least one other person who should assess your work.
 Those in the interdisciplinary programme may nominate a third person to assess their work.
 Where possible, at least one of the additional examiners should be from outside the Karl-Franzens University.
 All examiners need to be suitably qualified.